angelinaromashkoo/auth/README.md

-# This is a React-Native project that allows users to sign in and sign up using the online database Firebase.
+# This is a React-Native project that allows users to sign in and sign up.
+The project is made using the online database Firebase.